jim3/fasteners.sequelize.crud.app/README.md

 This is a work-in-progress project to create a RESTful API for a basic inventory management application for fasteners.
 The app is built with Node.js, Express, and Sequelize.
 The database is SQLite3.<br>

-You can check out a very crude demo at [https://jimmy3.xyz](https://jimmy3.xyz)

 ---